rohan843/CTFs/picoCTF_130_Trivial_Flag_Transfer_Protocol/README.md

 ---

 Ok, some progress - a rotation of 13 worked to decrypt the caesar cipher on `instructions.txt`.
 It seems to point us to the file `plan`.
 I'll try the same.

+---

+Ok, the plan also got decrypted similarly.
+It seems that the flag is in the photos and that the file `program.deb` is key to access it.